Scholarly Communication: ORCID@Pitt

 Tired of repeatedly entering the same profile information for journals, funders, institutions and agencies?
 Towards a goal of better managing data, NIH has expanded the NIH integration with ORCID beyond use in SciENcv: your ORCID iD now links to eRA Commons.
+According to an eRA Commons announcement, a principal investigator can now link an ORCID ID to his or her Commons account, so that publications can be linked to associated grants."
 The collaborative ORCID Reducing Burden and Improving Impact Tracking (ORBIT) project will make ORCID more useful to researchers within science networking systems, save time, and improve accuracy.
 Keep up with NIH!
 Sign up for your ORCID iD at Pitt!

 ORCID: Open Researcher and Contributor ID

 An ORCID iD is a unique and persistent identifier for researchers -- an ID number that can help make your scholarship easier to find and attribute so that you get credit for all that you do throughout your career.